 2. Healthy Diet

 It’s important to regularly eat protein as it helps to repair your skin.
 We recommend eating more meat, nuts, beans and whole grains.
 If you feel your diet is lacking due to increased vomiting or lack of appetite then meet your daily target with a pre-natal vitamin.
-Check out our prenatal vitamin reviews of the best ones.
+Check out our prenatal vitamin reviews for the best ones.

 A great way to keep your skin soft and supple is to moisturize daily.
 A good stretch mark cream or oil will provide moisture for your skin.
 It can act as a barrier to stop water escaping.
 Taut skin can make you itchy and moisturizers can ease this for you.

 Specialist stretch mark creams are designed to absorb deep into the skin and improve its flexibility.
-Its best to start using these as soon as you find out you are pregnant.
+It’s best to start using these as soon as you find out you are pregnant.
 Apply to areas where you easily gain weight such as your tummy, breasts, bottom and thighs.